chasm/resources/apis/whats-an-api/lecture-notes/README.md

 - Show twitter's api, their routes, and agreements for each route.

 ## Slide 6:
-- Let's build two applications, one in c# and one in ruby.
+- Let's build two applications.
 Let's build apis for both of them, and get them talking to eachother.
 - Show both apps, and show how they interact with eachother

 ## Slide 7: